Blog updated December 2021. Additional information added to the end of the post.

 Generally, wages that are subject to FICA taxes and qualified health expenses can be included when an employer calculates the employee retention credit.
 These wages must have been paid after March 12, 2020 and, now through to December 31, 2021.
 Depending on the circumstances, the IRS has multiple ways to calculate qualified health expenses.

 To start determining the qualified wages that can be claimed, and employers needs to determine how many full-time employees they have.
 For the employee retention credit, a full-time employee is any employee who worked at least 30 hours per week or 130 hours in a month in any calendar month of 2019.

 Again, there have been changes in the qualifying wages in the last year, so please see below for more details.

 Changes in the Employee Retention Tax Credit

 Over the past fourteen months, the employee retention tax credit has undergone a number of changes since it was initially introduced.
-The most current information is in the Current Employee Retention Tax Credit Standards: American Rescue Plan Act – March 2021 section, but we recommend reading everything below to understand the full picture of the employee retention tax credit.
+The most current information is in the Current Employee Retention Tax Credit Standards: American Rescue Plan Act – March 2021 section below, but we recommend reading everything below to understand the full picture of the employee retention tax credit.

 CARES Act – March 2020